First Principles

 DAVID CHAUVIN: Floyd's death initially sparked a series of global protests focused on police brutality against people of color.
 We've watched as the movement evolved into a broader call to reexamine law enforcement practices and funding.

-Today's guest is Pierre Racz, President of Genetec.
+Today's guest is Pierre Racz, CEO of Genetec.
 Pierre, thank you for joining us today.
 How are you doing?

 PIERRE RACZ: I'm doing great.
 Dave, nice to talk to you again.